syseditor/Society/README.md

 * Guild system (under heavy development)
 * MySQL support for Friends and Guilds, while Parties are saved locally.

+# How to use
+Well... you can't right now.
+To be updated when the first version of the plugin is ready.

 # Contributions/Collaborations
 NOTE: This plugin is under heavy development - most of the "supposed" features are NOT meant to work.\
 Contributions are always welcome.
 Please open an Issue for any bug you come across.